joel1st/shortest-path/README.md

 # Shortest-Path
-An interactive CLI for calculating the shortest path This project uses stack:  https://github.com/commercialhaskell/stack
+An interactive CLI for calculating the shortest path.
+Djikstra's algorithim is used to calculated the shortest path.
+This project uses stack:  https://github.com/commercialhaskell/stack

 To run: `stack build && stack exec shortest-path-exe`